Continuing Professional Education (CPE) Requirements

-All individuals who have earned an IIA certification and maintain it by reporting CPE/CPD are eligible to opt in to The IIA Certification Registry.
+All individuals who have earned an IIA certification and maintain it by reporting CPE are eligible to opt in to The IIA Certification Registry.
 This up-to-date record provides an opportunity for employers and recruiters to verify your certification.
-The registry will only include the following: certification holder’s first and last name; certificate ID; certification status; country of residence.
+The registry will only include the following: certification holder’s first and last name, certificate ID, certification status, and country of residence.
 Inclusion in the registry is voluntary.

-CPE and CPD reporting fees vary globally, based upon membership status, if you report CPE or CPD directly to The IIA through CCMS, or through your local affiliate.
+CPE reporting fees vary globally, based upon membership status, if you report CPE directly to The IIA through CCMS, or through your local affiliate.
 Please check with your local affiliate for pricing and reporting process.

 Visit the Pricing Structure page of our website for the most current pricing information.
-IIA-certified professionals who fail to meet their CPE or CPD requirements by the reporting deadline will automatically be placed in inactive status and may not use their designation.
+IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in Expired status and may not use their designation.

 What Counts as an Ethics Course?

-The Professional Certification Board (PCB) has set forth an ethics component to be included in CPE requirements, with a minimum of two hours of ethics training each year.
+The PCB has set forth an ethics component to be included in CPE requirements, with a minimum of two hours of ethics training each year.

 There is flexibility in fulfilling this obligation.
 An ethics course meeting the CPE requirements could cover a variety of topics within the broader concept of ethics, such as conflicts of interest, transparency, or ethical leadership.